scenerystack/community/docs/reference/api/sim/audioManager.md

 # audioManager

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/audioManager.ts](https://github.com/phetsims/joist/blob/main/js/audioManager.ts) for the most up-to-date information.

 ## Overview

 A manager that controls whether all audio is enabled and whether each auditory feature is enabled.
 Has flags that